NiuNay/Euclidean_Gridworld_RL/README.md

 - State-action Successor Representation
 - Model-based tree search

-There are files in this repository corresponding to different models but these are not currently functional.
+NOTE: there are files in this repository corresponding to different models but these are not currently functional.

 ## Usage
-SETUP:
+### Setup
 - Create a virtual environment and activate it:\
 ```conda create --name [YOUR_ENV_NAME] python=3.8```\
 ```conda activate [YOUR_ENV_NAME]```